-Upon request from a person with a disability, HABC will identify one of the following agencies that can provide appropriate accommodation services:
+Upon request from a person with a disability, HABC will identify one of the following agencies that can provide appropriate services:

-- Baltimore Neighborhoods Incorporated (BNI)

 - Community Housing Association

-- First Call for Help

-- Department of Disabilities

 - HABC Division of Family Support Services

 - Hearing and Speech Agency

-- Making Choices for Independent Living (MCIL)

 - Maryland Center for Community Development

 - Maryland Department of Disabilities

 - Maryland Disability Law Center (MDLC)

-- Maryland Mental Health Partners

-- Maryland Public Mental Behavioral Health System
+- Maryland Public Behavioral Health System

 - Maryland Relay Center

 - Maryland Technical Assistance Program

 - Mayor's Commission on Disabilities

 - Medical Rehabilitation Services

 - Mental Health Association of Maryland

-- MTA Bus/Metro/Call-a-liftRide
+- MTA Bus/Metro/Call-a-Ride

 - MTA Mobility

 - National Federation of the Blind

 - United Way of Central Maryland: First Call for Help

-- Volunteers for Medical Engineering

 The waiting list shall be open for the period necessary to cover projected turnover and new allocations over the next twelve (12) months.
 HABC may keep the waiting list partially open only for particular preferences.
-The decision to keep a waiting list partially open will be made by the President/Chief Executive Officer (CEO)Executive Director and the Board of Commissioners and based on need.
+The decision to keep a waiting list partially open will be made by the President/Chief Executive Officer (CEO) and the Board of Commissioners and based on need.